technoidentity/devfractal/README.md

 1. Use headless components for accessible components: radix-ui.

-2. Integrate with a tailwind for themeable and extensible components
+2. Integrate with `tailwind` for themeable and extensible components.

 3. Use shadcn/ui for most `ui` components.